 Since a cable made out of mirrored tubing would be bulky and difficult to execute perfectly, real fiber optic cabling is made out of pure glass that can reflect light even at great distances.
 The glass is pulled into a strand about as thin as a piece of hair and then gets coated in two layers of plastic to create a mirror-like surface and total internal reflection.
 Because light travels through the fiber at very shallow angles it stays completely contained within it.

 In order for a telephone conversation to be sent through a fiber optic cable, analog signals must be converted to digital signals via a laser that transmits bits.
 Today, a fiber optic cabling company can install single-laser systems that transmit billions of bits per second, or newer systems that use multiple lasers in different colors that fit multiple signals into the same fiber.
 Such systems can carry signals over great distances: equipment huts that retransmit signals over long distance lines can be as far as 40 to 60 miles apart.
 With proper installation, the signal remains at full strength from one end to the other.

 CTS is a leading fiber optic cabling company offering custom design, innovative engineering, and highly trained cable contractors in Tucson.
 CTS also provides professional consulting and project management to meet your unique fiber optics installation needs, as well as follow-up maintenance to ensure your continued satisfaction.
-To find an expert cable contractor for fiber optics installation in Tucson, Phoenix, Utah or New Mexico call CTS at 877-685-2626 or contact us online.
+To find an expert cable contractor for fiber optics installation in Tucson or Phoenix call CTS at 877-685-2626 or contact us online.